Metro sells some hypermarket operations to Auchan

-FRANKFURT German retailer Metro AG (MEOG.DE) is selling some hypermarket operations in eastern Europe to French rival Auchan in a 1.1 billion euro ($1.4 billion) deal that will help it cut debt and focus on core activities.
+FRANKFURT German retailer Metro AG (MEOG.DE) is selling some hypermarket operations in eastern Europe to French rival Auchan in a 1.1 billion euro (872.4 million pounds) deal that will help it cut debt and focus on core activities.

 Metro has long stated its wish to sell its Kaufhof department stores and Real hypermarkets divisions and focus on its cash & carry and consumer electronics stores, which it believes have better expansion prospects.